zamazan4ik/awesome-pgo/article/article.md

 ### PGO, PLO and inline assembly

+TODO: add here info about other PLO tools

 Compilers are modest from the optimizations perspective when they see inline assembly.
 So don't expect PGO optimizations **inside** the inline assembly block.
 Around the block, all should work the same as for the usual code.

 However, the situation with BOLT is different.
 Since BOLT works on already-compiled binaries, it doesn't care about your inline assembler and can perform optimizations over it.
 However the inline assembly can be written in a bunch of strange ways: with `rodata` mixed with the text, or without CFIs (breaking ABI unwinding requirements).
 BOLT can handle that and has safeguards skipping over functions it doesn't fully understand, but in the worst case, it's possible to skip such functions manually using `-skip-funcs` BOLT parameter (LLVM Discord [discussion](https://discord.com/channels/636084430946959380/930647188944613406/1183110709865881701)).